-The following is a summary of animal health requirements for fairs, shows and exhibitions only.
+This is a summary of animal health requirements for fairs, shows and exhibitions.
 They are not necessarily the same as requirements for importing animals into Wisconsin or moving them within the state for other purposes.
-They may change if animal diseases occur in Wisconsin or elsewhere, so you should always check our website or contact us for current information.
+They may change if animal diseases occur in Wisconsin or elsewhere, so always check datcp.wi.gov or contact us for current information.
+Fairs or exhibitions may have their own additional requirements.
+Exhibitors should contact the event organizers for more information.
 Ref. s.
 ATCP 10.87, Wis.
 Admin.
-Code
+Code.

-General Requirement for show organizers All fairs or exhibitions of any length must obtain, review, and keep for five years all required records and test results: Exhibitor's name and address Animal identification (number, type, description, and, when required, official identification (see requirements for different animals below)) Documents showing compliance with disease testing and other health requirements Livestock premises number, if any, where animals originated Documentation showing legal importation to the event (if applicable) and, when required, movement to the event (see requirements for different animals below) For swine, a record of any swine transported directly to a slaughtering establishment For swine, a record of any swine transported to an animal market where all animals sold at the market sale for that day were market where all animals sold at the market sale for that day were shipped directly to a slaughtering establishment Fairs or exhibitions lasting more than 24 hours must appoint a licensed veterinarian to inspect all animals daily.
+General Requirement for show organizers

+All fairs or exhibitions of any length must obtain, review, and keep for five years all required records and test results:

+- Exhibitor's name and address - Animal identification (number, type, description, and, when required, official identification (see requirements for different animals below)) - Documents showing compliance with disease testing and other health requirements - Livestock premises number, if any, where animals originated - Documentation showing legal importation to the event (if applicable) and, when required, movement to the event (see requirements for different animals below) - For swine, a record of any swine transported directly to a slaughtering establishment For swine, a record of any swine transported to an animal market where all animals sold at the market sale for that day were shipped directly to a slaughtering establishment

+Fairs or exhibitions lasting more than 24 hours must appoint a licensed veterinarian to inspect all animals daily.

 Please note: Except in specific circumstances, if an animal already bears an official 840 ear tag, that ear tag must not be removed and additional official ear tags must not be applied.
 Instead the existing ear tag must be read and recorded when a record of that animal is required.
 (Ref. s.
 ATCP 10.045, Wis.
 Admin.
+Code)

+These regulations apply to all fairs and exhibitions, including additional events (like rodeos, shows, or other organized events) that occur in conjunction with the fair.

+Diseases

+Lactating Dairy Cattle: Effective April 29, 2024 and June 19, 2024 respectively, all lactating dairy cattle moved interstate and lactating dairy cattle moved to fairs, shows, and exhibitions in Wisconsin are required to have a negative influenza A test from a milk sample collected within 7 days of movement.
+For more information see: DATCP Home Highly Pathogenic Avian Influenza (H5N1) in Dairy Cattle (wi.gov)

-Code) These regulations apply to all fairs and exhibitions, including additional events (like rodeos, shows, or other organized events) that occur in conjunction with the fair.
-Diseases Animals that show evidence of having contagious or infectious diseases may not be commingled (or housed/kept) with other animals at a fair, show, or other exhibition in such a way as to allow disease to spread.
+Animals that show evidence of having contagious or infectious diseases may not be commingled (or housed/kept) with other animals at a fair, show, or other exhibition in such a way as to allow disease to spread.
 Such animals should not attend the fair, show, or exhibition.
 Animals may be denied entry if they arrive at these events with contagious or infectious diseases, isolated and/or removed if they develop disease after arriving, or be subject to other action as would be necessary to control disease.
+(Ref. s.
+ATCP 10.08(1), Wis.
+Admin.
+Code)

 Bovine animals with ringworm, mange, warts or scab will be removed from the fair or exhibition premises, unless the veterinarian in charge finds warts or ringworm lesions are incapable of transmitting disease.